'Definitely the best book ever written about crossing Asia in a red corvette.' - Ralf the Wonder Llama.

 Mileage - 70,000 miles @departure

-Modifications - 288 cam, performance ironheads & manifolds, dixie horn
+Modifications - 288 cam, performance ironheads & headers, dixie horn

 V8Nam - a drive from England to Vietnam, with a V8.